ERICK-ZABALA/AUTOMATING-A-NETWORK-INVENTORY-WITH-PYTHON/TESTING CONNECTIVITY.md

 # TESTING CONNECTIVITY

 + We are going to validate if CLI with PyATS works properly.

+RUN CLI:    (inventory) [opc@jenkins-master NETWORK-INVENTORY-WITH-PYTHON]$ `pyats parse "show version" --testbed nso_sandbox_testbed_same_credentials.yaml`

+Here's a breakdown of the command and what each component does:

+pyats: This is the command used to run PyATS.
+parse: This is the PyATS sub-command used to parse the output of a show command on a network device.
+"show version": This is the show command that will be executed on the network device.
+In this case, it will likely retrieve the device's software version information.
+--testbed nso_sandbox_testbed_same_credentials.yaml: This specifies the testbed file that PyATS should use to connect to the network device and execute the show command.
+The testbed file is in YAML format and is named "nso_sandbox_testbed_same_credentials.yaml".
+The contents of the testbed file likely contain information about the network device(s) that PyATS will be connecting to, such as their IP addresses, login credentials, and other connection details.

 ```bash
 inventory) [opc@jenkins-master AUTOMATING-A-NETWORK-INVENTORY-WITH-PYTHON]$ ls